henriklund/Home-Assistant/script/macro/README.md

 By default the macro will detect for how long the prices are valid.
 This is done by taking the time difference of two first prices found.
 Should only one price be found, 1 hour is assumed.
 This allows for a later adjustment in the pricing mode (e.g. pricing per half hour instead of hourly) without having to change the macro.

-### Slicing / weights
+### Slicing / kwh_usage
-If data is available on how much power (normally) is expected consumed, weights can be added when calling the macro.
+If data is available on how much power (normally) is expected consumed, kwh_usage can be added when calling the macro.
 To allow some variation, an hour is divided into smaller parts (slices).
-Each weight is attributed to a slice, and is only used once during a calculation.</br>
+Each part of the kwh_usage list is attributed to a slice, and is only used once during a calculation.
+If a number is provided instead of a list, the number is assumed to be the total consumption and will be distributed evenly across the duration.</br>
 Valid values for slices are [1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 30, 60].
 The length of a slice is calculated as 60min/slice.
 The rule applied is that either of ((slice length) % (price valid length)) or
 ((price valid length) % (slice length)) must be equal to 0.
-Furthermore (60 % slice) must be equal to 0. if neither is the case, an error is reported back.</br>
+Furthermore, the [slice length] and the [price valid length] must differ. if neither is the case, an error is reported back.</br>
 The macro may add additional slicing if needed due to the settings of <ins>slices</ins> and the time prices.

 ## Code examples